 “Whoa, Cowboy.
 I need a little better convincing than you sneaking it by me as a hospital room visit.”

 “I know.
 I need you on my side.
 I haves ta go.
 Jace and I can speak to him.
-He’s refusing to talk, and it’s all my fault.”
+He’s refusing to talk.
+It’s all my fault.”

 “If you’re to blame, shouldn’t he be protected from seeing you, for at least a while?”